AJoshSims/NBA-Database/README.md

 Authors: Evan Arroyo and Joshua Sims
 Date: 03 March 2017

-### Here are short descriptions of each file associated with this project:
+### Here are short descriptions of each file associated with this project
 * create_tables.sql
 	* Creates the tables for the NBA data
 * nba_db_data/